sbt/sbt-pgp/src/jekyll/usage.md

 ## Validating PGP Keys ##

 The plugin can be used to validate the PGP signatures of the dependencies of the project you're using.
-To validate these signatures, simply use the `check-pgp-signatures` task:
+To validate these signatures, simply use the `checkPgpSignatures` task:

-    > check-pgp-signatures
+    > checkPgpSignatures
     [info] Resolving org.scala-lang#scala-library;2.9.1 ...
     ...
     [info] ----- PGP Signature Results -----